Our 5-Step Solution for Your Partner Recruitment Woes

 Focus on the right elements of your competition

 If you are trying to reel in partners from your sea of competitors, don’t target the biggest fish.
 These are the partners generating the most profit and will therefore stay loyal to the competition.
-Focus instead on those a bit below the top; they are hungry for success and looking to receive the attention that the biggest partners have.
+Focus instead on those a bit below the top; they are hungry for success and looking to receive attention.
 Not only will your recruiting success rate be higher, but you will have more dedicated partners if you retain them.

 Act based on data-driven insight

 So you’ve examined your partner profile and researched your competition.
 That’s enough to get started, but don’t think you have all the data you need yet.
-Collect information from outsides sources like the ones we outline in our partner targeting blog.
-Third parties can provide insight on programs partners belong to, what products are they selling, how they market themselves on their websites, and more.
+Collect information from outsides sources.
+Third parties can provide insight on programs partners belong to, what products are they selling, and how they market themselves on their websites.
 This combined with your first two sources of knowledge allows you to create a data model of the ideal partner to pursue.